-All programming projects will be accepted within 48 hours of the due date, with the following penalties
+Programming projects 1, 2, 3 and 4 will be accepted within 48 hours of the due date, with the following penalties

 - Projects submitted within 24 hours of the due date will be accepted with a penalty of 5% of the grade. - Projects submitted within 48 hours of the due date will be accepted with a penalty of 10% of the grade. - Projects submitted later than 48 hours of the due date will not be accepted without a documented medical or family emergency and will receive a grade of 0.